 There have also been operational changes to the requirements for certain information which must be kept on HRBs and changes to when second staircases may be required to be installed.
+Again, the Grenfell Tower Phase II report made various recommendations, not least to utilise the services of qualified fire engineers and the importance of fire engineered solutions.

-Building Safety
+(c) Building Safety